-P2.10.11 Restart Delay Closed Loop & Flying Start ID672 "Restart Delay CL"
+P2.10.10 Restart Delay ID1424 "Restart Delay"

-The time delay within which the drive cannot be restarted if flying start is used or the control mode is closed loop.
+The time delay within which the drive cannot be restarted.

 7.11 Master Follower

 7.11.1 Master Follower: Standard system

 The Master/Follower function is designed for applications in which the system is run by several NXP drives and the motor shafts are coupled to each other via gearing, chain, belt etc. The NXP drives are in closed loop control mode.